microprediction/monteprediction/TFRO.md

 - Not asking me if I need consultants.
 - Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with you.
 - Not inviting me to help you learn about my business in any other way so you can sell me crap.
 - Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah".
+This will make me want to strangle you.
-- Not offering a limited time trial of anything at all.
+- Not offering a limited time trial of anything at all, ever.